-Drivers handle longer distance trips, and use their personal vehicles; their cars or trucks.
+Drivers handle longer distance trips and use their personal vehicles.
 Riders, on the other hand, use their personal bikes to make deliveries.
 Drivers are more common in cities that are spread out, like LA, and riders are common in large cities where the population is large and condensed, like Chicago or New York City.

-Whether you are interested in riding or driving, the Postmates applicaton process is fairly easy and straightforward.
+Whether you are interested in riding or driving, the Postmates application process is easy and straightforward.

-If you don’t have a car or bike, or simply don’t want to put the miles on your own, you should check out Scoot.
-Scoot is a membership-based scooter rental business that allows users to move from place to place using scooters.
+If you don’t have a car or bike—or simply don’t want to put miles on your own vehicle—check out Scoot.
+Scoot is a membership-based scooter rental business that lets you rent scooters short-term.

 Postmates Referral Code